How autonomy in the workplace builds trust, accountability, and innovation in 2026

 • Encourage independent thinking: Foster a culture that values independent thinking and encourages employees to explore new ideas and perspectives.
 Encourage them to question the status quo, challenge assumptions, and contribute their unique insights.

 • Provide resources and support: Ensure that employees have the necessary resources, tools, and training to excel in their roles.
-Support their professional growth and development through mentoring, coaching, and relevant learning opportunities.
+Support their professional growth and development through mentoring, in-person or personalized online coaching, and relevant learning opportunities.
 This empowers them to take on new challenges with confidence.

 • Foster collaboration and communication: Promote collaboration and open communication channels within the organization.
 Encourage employees to share their thoughts, ideas, and concerns openly.
 Create a safe space where individuals can discuss their work, provide feedback, and collaborate with their peers.